I am pleased to offer lessons in New Testament Greek or Old Testament Hebrew. I learned these langauages because of my love for the Bible.

 Personally I wanted to study both Biblical languages, and when I finally knew I was going to Theological College, I made a good start on Greek in the previous six months with a clergyman at Carshalton Beeches.
 This meant I was able to start Hebrew when I arrived at college, rather than having to wait a year - they would not have been keen for me to start two languages at once.

-I live 300 yards from Woking station, and we have forecourt parking, if you come here, or I could come to you.
+I live 300 yards from Woking station, and we have forecourt parking, if you come here, or I could come to you once I have been innoculated.
+Online for the time being.
 You can find out more about me from my website, with details of how to contact me.
 Thank you for your interest.
 Rev Dr. David F Pennant

 The tutors I used myself and would prefer to use with beginners are Greek, J.W.
 Wenham, The Elements of New Testament Greek, CUP and Hebrew, J Weingreen, A Practical Grammar for Classical Hebrew, Clarendon Press, Oxford.
 I have found the most helpful books for translating the biblical languages to be Greek, A Reader's Greek English Lexicon of the New Testament, Sakae Kubo, T & T Clark and Hebrew, Index to Brown Driver and Briggs Hebrew Lexicon, compiled by Bruce Einspahr, Bagster, London, ISBN 0-85150-165-6 ideally in conjunction with thr Brown Driver and Briggs Hebrew and English Lexicon of the OT.